aminomancer/uc.css.js/README.md

 -   `searchSelectionShortcut`: Adds a new keyboard shortcut (ctrl+shift+F) that searches your default search engine for whatever text you currently have highlighted.
 This does basically the same thing as the context menu option "Search {Engine} for {Selection}" except that if you highlight a URL, instead of searching for the selection it will navigate directly to the URL.

 -   `tooltipStyling`: As the name suggests, register an agent sheet with the privilege to style tooltips.

+-   `tooltipOverrides`: The main functionality of `tooltipStyling` has been moved to `userChrome.as.css`, so what's left is this: specific elements for which I've changed the tooltip label. <details><summary>You might want to edit or omit this script entirely, here's what it does:</summary> **1)** It sets the fullscreen button's tooltip to say (Ctrl+E) in reference to a hotkey I set up on my own computers, remapping Ctrl+E to F11 for Firefox.
+I might reimplement this hotkey in javascript instead of autohotkey in the future, so others can use it more easily. **2)** It sets the sidebar button's tooltip to say (Ctrl+B) in reference to a hotkey set up by `floatingSidebarResizer`, which does the same thing as the sidebar button: opening the sidebar to whatever panel was last open when the sidebar was closed.
+Normally, Ctrl+B opens specifically the bookmarks sidebar panel.
+I remapped the bookmarks sidebar shortcut to Ctrl+Shift+B and remapped Ctrl+B to open the sidebar in general.
+These hotkeys are implemented by `floatingSidebarResizer` and can be disabled in about:config, so see the description at the top of that file.</details>

 -   `updateNotificationSlayer`: Prevent "update available" notification popups, instead just create a badge (like the one that ordinarily appears once you dismiss the notification).
 See the file description for more info.